mahdi67436/cv-maker-web/README.md

 ## Support

-For support, email support@freultracv.com or open an issue.
+For support, email mahdiislam237@gmail.com or open an issue.

 ---

-Built with ❤️ by FreeUltraCV Team
+Built with ❤️ by MAHDI Team